TheWizardAndTheWyrd/Kothar/README.md

 Wherever possible, methods and properties should expect an interface instead of a concrete type.
 As much as possible, the code base should be SOLID and DRY.

+All game events and game state will have its athoritative state held server side.
+Game clients will submit data, and that data will be verified server side.
+Essentially, all data wil be verified server side to make hacking as difficult as possible.
+We must always assume all client software installations are compromised and we should never trust information sent from clients until it is verified server side.

+All communications over the wire should be encrypted with SSL at a bar minimum.
+As the platform evolves, so will its security foot print.

 Licensing and Contributors
 ==========================